prasadDPR/Microsoft-Azure/README.md

 Description: SSMS (SQL Server Management Studio) project for efficient management of Azure SQL databases, offering a user-friendly interface to perform tasks such as querying, monitoring, and optimizing database performance in the Azure cloud environment.

-3. AWS Two Tier Architecture Terraform code

-Description: This Terraform project implements a two-tier architecture on AWS, comprising a web application tier and a database tier.
-It automates the provisioning of resources such as EC2 instances for the web servers, RDS for the database, and manages their configuration, networking, and security settings.